 Top 10 Most Beautiful Fireworks Displays in the World!

-To celebrate the launch of our Fireworks capsule collection, and because current circumstances shouldn't stop us from dreaming or wishing to escape the humdrum of our WFH lives (even if only virtually), the Vilebrequin team has rounded up the largest pyrotechnic events in the world, their beauty matched only by their grandness.
+To celebrate the launch of our Fireworks capsule collection, and because current circumstances shouldn't stop us from dreaming or wishing to escape the humdrum of our WFH lives, the Vilebrequin team has rounded up the largest pyrotechnic events in the world, their beauty matched only by their grandness.
 You ain’t seen nothing yet!

 Who can’t picture those impatient, wide-eyed faces gazing up to the heavens, whooping and cheering?
 “Oh, look at that blue one!
 And the green one!
 Whoaaa!
 What about that red one?”
 A Proust madeleine for some, the culmination of long summer nights for others, fireworks are synonymous of magic and wonder, whether you’re 5 or 85.
 An enchanting moment shared by many around the world since, from Sydney to Rio and Kyoto to Vancouver, via a plethora of tiny villages, fireworks bring people together under one colourful banner.
 Here we go!